michalasobczak/generic/README.md

 }
 ```

-Camera rotation mechanism is as follows:
+Camera rotation mechanism is as follows (in js/env/camera.js):

 ```javascript
    calcRotPos: function() {